Jayman2000/smartkidsllc.github.io-pr/docs/lesson-plans/python/01-skills/100-basic-variables.md

 When you teach this skill, your goal is to make it so that students know that a variable is a container for information\*.

 \*For most intents and purposes, it’s fine to define a variable as a container for information.
 However, that definition is not 100% accurate, and students may not be able to fix certain bugs if they only know that definition.
-For a more accurate definition of variables, see [this section of the _Python_ documentation](https://docs.python.org/3/reference/datamodel.html).
+For a more accurate definition of variables, see [the Advanced Understanding of Variables skill](advanced-variables).

 ## Activities